simonharrison789/simonharrison789/README.md

 # Simon Harrison BSc, PhD, FISTC
 📫 simonharrison789@gmail.com

-I am an experienced technical writer and communicator with the ability to manage multiple projects simultaneously, meeting deadlines while improving quality and maintainability.
-I have earned a reputation for making the technical communications concerns of the business go away by providing HTML-based help, videos, API documentation, training materials, blogs, marketing copy, and UI text as appropriate.
+An experienced technical writer and communicator with the ability to manage multiple projects simultaneously, meeting deadlines while improving quality and maintainability.
+I have earned a reputation for making the technical communications concerns of the business go away by working closely with developers, product managers, support engineers, consultants, and customers to provide a range of technical documentation.
+These have included HTML-based help, videos, API documentation, training materials, database guides, blogs, marketing copy, and UI text as appropriate.
 I have a proven track record of providing technical communication that speeds customer on-boarding and return on investment, maximises customer satisfaction, and reduces support calls.
+I have experience in localisation.

+I am a Fellow of the Institute of Technical Communicators (FISTC) and have worked as a Scrum Master.
+References are available upon request.

 :black_nib: More details are provided in my [complete resume](https://github.com/simonharrison789/simonharrison789/blob/main/resume.md).